netgroup-polito/un-orchestrator/README_OpenWRT_MIPS.md

 In this page there is the list of all devices that are supported by OpenWrt, with the reference to a device page. https://wiki.openwrt.org/toh/start

-# How to cross-compile the un-orchestrator for MIPS architecture
+# How to compile the un-orchestrator for MIPS architecture

 In order to cross compile the un-orchestrator, it need to have at least 50 MB of available storage space on the device and it need to follow the following steps.